alecashford/fishbowl_api/Priorities.md

 -Post/comment voting
 -Sorting of posts/comments based on votes
--Add user page where they can see their credit (idea--posting/commenting gives you vote--votes finite?
+-Add user page where they can see their credit
+-Add where community manager can add people based on a secret code, and (idea--posting/commenting gives you vote--votes finite?
 Experiment with this...)